uploadcare/uploadcare-rails/README.md

 (These are our *demo* keys.
 You can use them to try things out.
 Don't forget to change them to your own keys before building anything serious).

+## Models

-Add such an attribute to your model.
+Add an attribute to your model.
 First, create and run a migration:

     rails generate migration AddFileToPost file:string
     rake db:migrate